 In many cases, this injury may be the result of medical negligence or improper medical care.

-If you believe your child has Erb’s palsy, contact Sokolove Law today.
+If you believe your child has Erb’s palsy, help is available.
 Our team of registered nurses may be able to help you understand what happened — and help determine whether you can take legal action.